Now with dating while distancing on most singles’ minds, doing a video call before deciding to meet someone is quickly becoming the new norm.

 It’s helpful to have an optimal location in mind beforehand, and make a few strategic changes to your environment, especially if you’re going to be using your computer’s webcam.

-Here are 3 essential things to consider when choosing where to have your video call:
+Consider these 3 essential things when choosing where to have your video call:

 The Lighting Situation